 Informational Interviews & Networking

-While speaking with people is one of the best means of gathering research, there are many other online resources that can be helpful.
+While speaking with people is one of the best means of gathering research, there are numerous online resources that are helpful.
 Business Source Premier is a popular business research database, featuring the full text from more than 2,100 journals.
-The database includes: company profiles, country reports, industry reports, market research reports, and SWOT Analyses.
+The database includes: company profiles, country reports, industry reports, market research reports and SWOT Analyses.

 Looking for industry information?
-Vault is a great resource for getting an overview of an industry.
-Within the online Vault books you can learn the language of the industry: "What does it mean to construct a financial model?"; "What is the trafficking side of the house in an advertising firm?"
-You will also find information about the paths of career progression within an industry, who the major players are, and so much more.
+Vault is a great resource for getting an overview.
+Within the online Vault books you can learn the language of the industry, for example: "What does it mean to construct a financial model?"; "What is the trafficking side of the house in an advertising firm?"
+You will also find information about career progression paths within an industry, who the major players are, and so much more.

-Jean Heard Library's website has a variety of business periodicals and newspapers many that can be found online!
-These business databases can assist you in finding articles about both the organization you are researching and also its competition.
-A few you may want to start looking at are Annualreports.com, Hoover's, and S&P netadvantage.
-If you need assistance stop by the library and share with a reference librarian what information you are seeking.
+The Jean and Alexander Heard Library website has a variety of business periodicals, newspapers and databases, many of them found online.
+These business news sources and databases can supply articles about both the organization you are researching and its competition.
+Helpful starting points include Annualreports.com, Hoover's and S&P netadvantage.
+If you need assistance, stop by the library and speak with a reference librarian about the information you’re seeking.

 Glassdoor is an online resource that provides company reviews and salary information for more than 20,000 companies.